GenusAdiantum See All Search Site

 Growth HabitClumping, Rhizomatous

 Adiantum mariesii is an extremely rare, micro fern species, which grows on wet rocks in China.
-It should not be confused with the more common and much larger Adiantum x mairisii, the species which is spelled differently and is a hybrid, not a pure species.
+It should not be confused with the more common and much larger Adiantum x mairisii, which is spelled differently and is a hybrid, not a pure species.

 It’s hard to see but the new fronds have a lovely yellow green color with a tinge of pink.